jhthompson12/jhthompson12.github.io/index.md

 ]
 ---

 I am an engineer, researcher, and aspiring developer with a passion for learning and a fascination with free and open source software.
-I have an MS in Electrical and Computer Engineering from Georgia Tech and currenlty work as a reasearcher at the [Electric Power Research Institute (EPRI)](https://www.epri.com/) in the [Energy Storage and Distributed Generation program](https://www.epri.com/research/programs/053125).
+I have an MS in Electrical and Computer Engineering from Georgia Tech and currently work as a reasearcher at the [Electric Power Research Institute (EPRI)](https://www.epri.com/) in the [Energy Storage and Distributed Generation program](https://www.epri.com/research/programs/053125).
 This site exists to share some of my favorite personal and professional projects and accomplishments.

 # Personal Projects
 ## Baby SpiCroft - A Raspberry Pi Baby Monitor and Smart Speaker Built on Open Source